There are many project management tools out there – so many, in fact, they may even outnumber the potential projects in which they could be used.

 Screenshots and other resources can be added to the card as attachments.

-We rarely use labels to indicate the severity of bugs with the exception of the “Urgent”-label that can be set on any card.
-The bugs are put in the backlog and the delivery lead will prioritize them as usual.
-If something is marked as urgent it may be moved to the top of the current iteration where a developer will claim the card and fix the problem immediately.
+The bugs are put in the backlog and will be prioritized as normal cards.
+Urgent bugs may be moved to the top of the current iteration where a developer or pair will claim the card and fix the problem immediately.

 We use labels quite sparingly to reduce visual clutter and make the labels that we do use stand out.
 During normal circumstances we use the following standard labels: